 So, if you ever want to emphasize something in a painting – then use two complementary colors next to one another.
 I have examples of how this applies to real paintings at the bottom of the article.

-There are still more colors to talk about with the color wheel!
+There are still more colors to talk about!
 Tertiary colors are also known as intermediate Colors.
 These colors fill in the gaps between the primary and secondary colors.
 As you can see in the tertiary color wheel below.

 You can get a tertiary color/ intermediate color by mixing one primary color with one secondary color.
 So, if I mix the primary color yellow with the secondary color green I get the tertiary color yellow-green.